OOO Ticket Management

 These workflows discuss how support engineers can asynchronously manage and summarize on-going assigned tickets within Zendesk before they go on PTO.

-Using the Out Of Office Summary macro
+Using the OOO Ticket Summary macro

 As part of this workflow, the Support Engineer going on leave will leave notes on currently Open, Pending and On-Hold tickets with a macro.
-This macro will provide a summary of the ticket, add the Support Engineer to the ticket’s CC list, and adds the out_of_office
+This macro will provide a summary of the ticket, add the Support Engineer to the ticket’s CC list, and adds the ooo_summary

 summary tag to the ticket.
 It is recommended to follow this workflow for all high-priority tickets or when taking three or more days of PTO.